EESSI/docs/docs/governance/governance.md

 <!-- Optional section to state high-level principles like openness, meritocracy, consensus, etc. -->
 The value of EESSI grows exponentially with two things: the amount of systems that make EESSI available, and the amount of software that is available in EESSI.
 Thus, the first goal of this governance is to make sure everyone in the community feels sufficiently included so that they are willing to contribute to EESSI (rather than build their own solution).

 The second goal of this governance is to make clear how and by whom decisions in EESSI are taken.
-This is because trust in this process is important, both to infrastructure providers making the EESSI software stack is available on their systems, as well as by end-users of the software.
+This is because trust in this process is important, both to infrastructure providers making the EESSI software stack available on their systems, as well as for end-users of the software.
 Note that this concerns both large decisions, such as which architectures are supported in EESSI, as well as small decisions, such as making a specific software package available in EESSI.

 To achieve both goals, our governance is based on the [meritocracy](https://en.wikipedia.org/wiki/Meritocracy) governance model.